 Finance your quarterly and annual business tax requirements with Capalona.
 We can help you ease the burden when it comes to paying VAT or corporation tax bills.GET A QUOTE

 Over 90% of businesses recommend us.

-Paying VAT, PAYE and corporation VAT is unavoidable, but it can cause major issues to your cash flow.
-Receiving an unexpected bill or finding you owe more than you anticipated adds to the pressure of running your own business.
+Paying VAT and corporation tax is unavoidable, but it can cause major issues to your cash flow.
+Receiving an unexpected bill or finding you owe more than you anticipated, only adds to the pressure of running your own business.

-With over 2.6 million private sector businesses registered for VAT or PAYE, many business owners end up missing payment deadlines and incurring more costs in late payment charges, and these can escalate over time.
+With over 2.6 million private sector businesses registered for VAT, many business owners end up missing payment deadlines and incurring more costs in late payment charges, and these can escalate over time.

-If you lack the working capital you need to meet your company tax and VAT liabilities, we can help with our tax loans product.
-Whether you have missed your payment deadline or are due to pay your bill, a VAT, PAYE and Corporation Tax finance solution will protect your cash flow and enable you to fulfil your legal obligations to HM Revenue and Customs.
+If you lack the working capital you need to meet your company tax and VAT liabilities, we can help with VAT finance.
+Whether you have missed your payment deadline or are due to pay your bill, a VAT loan or corporation tax finance solution will protect your cash flow and enable you to fulfil your legal obligations to HM Revenue and Customs.

 Many business owners pay their VAT return to HMRC on a quarterly basis and, if you require an additional injection of cash to meet these payments, VAT financing is available.
 Planning ahead really helps to take the pressure off when your business has a host of other financial commitments to meet throughout the year.

 If you are required to pay annual corporation tax, it is best practice to allocate enough funds throughout the year to cover the bill.
 However, this can be difficult for many businesses, and it is easy to get caught out.

 If you find yourself in a position whereby you lack working capital or your bill is higher than expected, our range of funding options can help you meet this annual charge and repay a business loan over regular monthly instalments.